-The VR Cycle Ride is a project was built by Drexel students and faculty as an assignment aimed at motivating and inspiring creative thinking, collaborative problem solving and practice of cross disciplinary teamwork by integrating computer graphics and interaction with real world physical, mechanical, electrical and industrial design challenges.
+The VR Cycle Ride is a project that was built by Drexel students and faculty as an assignment aimed at motivating and inspiring creative thinking, collaborative problem solving, and practice of cross disciplinary teamwork by integrating computer graphics and interaction with real world physical, mechanical, electrical, and industrial design challenges.

-Students from Electrical Engineering, Mechanical Engineering, Industrial Design, Game Design, VR & Immersive Media, Animation & VFX and Game Design programs collaborated to build a custom “VR Cycle” ride, primarily from found and recycled parts and developed and integrated original VR games used with the ride.
+Students from Electrical Engineering, Mechanical Engineering, Industrial Design, VR & Immersive Media, Animation & VFX and Game Design programs collaborated to build a custom “VR Cycle” ride, primarily from found and recycled parts, and developed and integrated original VR games used with the ride.

 Student developers of Electric Boogaloo:

 Greg Kilmer – Development, Procedural Artist

 Ethan Miller – Environment Artist

 Amanda Schiavone – 3D Modeling, Texturing

 CJ Kraft – Producer, Level Design, 3D Modeling, Texturing